 As an African-American Studies minor, I studied other prominent black leaders who had ideologies quite different from those of Dr. King’s.

-I attended various lectures and even sat at the feet of people like Bobby Seale, founder of the Black Panther Movement along with Huey P. Newton.
-I read Malcolm X and others who even critiqued Dr. King’s methods.
-But to me, Dr. King remained bulletproof from the blaze of any critic; his message of reconciliation was simple and powerful and grounded in love taught by Christ.
+I attended various lectures and even sat at the feet of people like Bobby Seale, co-founder of the Black Panther Movement (along with Huey P. Newton).
+I read Malcolm X and others who critiqued Dr. King’s methods.
+But to me, Dr. King remained bulletproof from the blaze of any critic; his message of reconciliation was simple and powerful and grounded in the love taught by Christ.

 Fast forward, yet again, to when I hadn’t read Dr. King in years, by this point, when I was my senior year at Penn and busy navigating and (seemingly barely) surviving my own personal Ecclesiastes, like the spiritually-wearied King Solomon—suddenly finding everything around me to feel like “vanity” and “chasing wind” when it came to finding “true fulfillment”—and thereby, leading me to discover the regenerating Gospel of Jesus Christ as the true summum bonum (i.e., “greatest good”) for all of mankind.
 Oh, “Amazing grace, how sweet the sound, that saved a wretch like me.
 I once was lost, but now am found, t’was blind but now, I see.”